 Donations for Visits

 We ask for a donation of at least £5 per person.
-We are a cash or cheques operation.
+We can accept debit cards, cash, or cheques.

 All your donations go towards the conservation of the Nenthead Mines site.

-The Society can also arrange custom group visits to Carrs Tourist Mine throughout the year.
-(We are closed from November through to March).
+The Society can also arrange custom group visits to Carrs Tourist Mine throughout most of the year.

 A minimum of eight people and a donation of at around £70 is needed to confirm a booking for a custom visit, subject to a volunteer guide being available.
 To discuss a date, please either send us an email – firstname.lastname@example.org or phone 07494 497868.
 We usually need two weeks notice of your proposed date.